xavierchia/xavierchia.github.io/_posts/2021-02-28-build_an_audience.md

 If you’re reading this, I’m pretty sure you’ve seen the following pattern over and over again:

 - Creative nonfiction pioneer John McPhee distilled decades of experience and first-hand learnings in a series of essays.
-(The best of them are now available in a book called "Draft No. 4", published in 2017.)
+(The best of them are now available in a book called "Draft No. 4".)
 - A savvy entrepreneur repackages the advice in a $1000+ cohort-based course.
 - Someone takes the course and summarizes what he learned.
 - People on Twitter start creating threads summarizing the student's summaries.